thiagocarvalhorodrigues/chatwebsocketio/README.md

 # chatwebsocketio
  chat application, using websocketio and express.
-Inserted inside a docker container.
+Inserted inside a DOCKER COMPOSE with MYSQL.